deepakvemula/space-ahead/README.md

 ### Support Info

-- I provide **paid service** to customize and setup any of my Astro templates for your projects and startups.
+- I provide **paid service** for customizing and setup any of my Astro templates for your projects and startups.
 Contact me on [Contra](https://contra.com/siddhesht) to know more.
 - Please feel free to create issues for any bugs or feature requests on this theme.

 ### Credits

 - Generated Space Ahead logo and images for demo blog content using Microsoft Designer.
-- Homepage illustration from by <a href="https://icons8.com/illustrations/author/ARh4OKrFtdfC">Pixeltrue Ouch!</a>
+- Homepage illustration by <a href="https://icons8.com/illustrations/author/ARh4OKrFtdfC">Pixeltrue Ouch!</a>
 - Inspired from these amazing Astro templates - [Dante](https://github.com/JustGoodUI/dante-astro-theme) & [Chiri](https://github.com/the3ash/astro-chiri).
 Please do check them out.

 ## License